awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/funnel.md

 - Analysis of the conversion rate of the key process in a product: such as order to purchase rate, registration completion rate;
 - Analysis of the conversion rate of promotion: for example, conversion rate of different in-app promotion spot;
-- Analysis of marketing channels's effectiveness: for example, purchase rate of new users brought by different ad campaigns.
+- Analysis of marketing channel's effectiveness: for example, purchase rate of new users brought by different ad campaigns.

 ## Key concepts

 - **Metric**: the entity used for funnel analysis, such as event number or user number.
 - **Funnel**: a funnel is a sequence of events that represents a process, it contains at least two events, each event represents a step in the funnel.
-- **Funnel window**: he funnel Window refers to the time for the user to complete the entire process.
+- **Funnel window**: the funnel Window refers to the time for the user to complete the entire process.
 Only when the user completes all the selected steps within the set window period is considered a successful conversion.

 ## How to use